dmackeyward/tennisaddicts-next/README.md

 - [x] Sidebar differs in mobile from desktop view
 - [x] Homepage background gradiant
 - [x] Cannot click logout on mobile sidebar cause of the overlay
-- [] Bug - hacky implementation of navigating to success after a successful edit and unable to display an updated=true because when the query parameters are removed it triggers the modal view
+- [x] Remove the successful edit redirect and display a notification without rendering the modal